vooku/rejfpank-visuals/README.md

 	+ diffusion

 ## Known Issues
-- When connecting to AKAI MPX16, WinMM throws the "not enough memory" error.
-The MPX16 MIDI implementation sucks pretty hard though and in the end I won't be using it anyway.
 - When resizing window, objects keep their sizes.
 Also while resizing, aspect ratio specific items might bring up issues
 - point light attenuation not behaving correctly